chaldea-center/chaldea-docs/docs/v2_release.md

 ### Game Data

 Current based on JP data, added CN/TW/NA/KR translations of released part for each region.
-Besides, Mooncell translation for CN and AtlasAcademy translation for NA is also included.
+Besides, Mooncell translation for CN and AtlasAcademy/Fandom translation for NA is also included.

 In order to display future data in other region, help with our translation welcomed!